Business Administration Degree Requirements

 Participants will develop and present, both orally and in written form, a credible research proposal for a problem or issue that is relevant to business.

 This course presents an overview of individual behavior, group behavior, and organizational structures and processes that impact the effectiveness of organizations.

 The course emphasizes the analysis and application of knowledge to improve performance and organizational effectiveness and to manage organizational change.

-The course will examine cultural styles of leadership and various leadership styles which can be employed in different cultural settings.
-Students will examine the role of culture in attitudes toward society, family and work.
+The course will examine the cultural styles of leadership and various leadership styles that can be employed in different cultural settings.
+Students will examine the role of culture in attitudes toward society, family, and work.

 The course will focus on models and techniques that support effective and efficient decision processes.
 An experiential focus will be placed on the identification and avoidance of known cultural and cognitive biases, and other process pitfalls that can seriously hinder successful leadership decision-making.

 The course will focus on strategic planning methodologies and issues leaders must address.
-Emphasis will be on application of contemporary theory, methods and techniques for developing and sustaining organizational strategies.
+Emphasis will be on the application of contemporary theory, methods, and techniques for developing and sustaining organizational strategies.

 General Education, 57 credits

 In addition to meeting the course requirements for the Business Administration major, all students must also fulfill 57 credits of general education requirements.
 Our unique approach to a liberal arts education is focused on enhancing each student's individual gifts and talents.

 We encourage students to think critically, analyze information effectively, and make decisions based on reason, not emotion.
 A Rosemont education equips our students for a lifetime of success, no matter what path they choose.